Skip to main content

 Summary:

 American foreign policy matters.
 As the most powerful, wealthiest, and influential state in the contemporary international system what Washington thinks and does is important to understand.
 But how did the US come to be in such a dominant position?
 This module explores this question and a set of integrated ones that flow from this concerning the American foreign policy tradition, the growth of presidential power in foreign policy making since 1945, and a number of case studies that explore key events and policies across time.
 By exploring historical and contemporary cases, since the Vietnam War, students will analyse how foreign policy decisions are made, look at who influences them, and how this has evolved overtime.
-Drawing on primary and secondary sources students will gain an understanding of crucial events such as the Vietnam War, nuclear diplomacy during the Cold War, US-Mexico-Colombia relations and the War on Drug, and the response to 9/11.
+Drawing on primary and secondary sources students will gain an understanding of crucial events such as the Vietnam War, nuclear diplomacy during the Cold War, US-Mexico-Colombia relations and the War on Drugs, and the response to 9/11.
 Finally, the course will explore salient challenges faced by US foreign policymakers today.

 Assessment Method: